Danjstr/donors_dw/README.md

 -Analytics (Tableau) -

+- Business Use Case - Contains a PDF with detailed use cases of this project.

 - ETL - Contains a PDF with all ETL instructions.

 - Images - Contains a PDF with the network diagrams and PNG of the Data warhouse architecture.